 But all in all, the NanRobot certainly has some appealing features, especially for the larger size person.
-Some of these features have been mentioned above, but there are other such as 6 shock absorbers, emergency brakes including front and rear electronic braking systems and the detachable seat for when the legs are starting to get tired.
+Some of these features have been mentioned above, but there are others such as 6 shock absorbers, emergency brakes including front and rear electronic braking systems and the detachable seat for when the legs are starting to get tired.

-With a top speed of 40mph and some pretty decent brakes, its important to practice out the braking system at lower speeds to begin with.
+With a top speed of 40mph and some pretty decent brakes, it’s important to practice out the braking system at lower speeds to begin with.
 When you’re traveling at top speed and you hit the brakes, it can feel as tho you are going to flip.
 So take the time to wear in the brakes and get a feel for the scooter.

-It has a 300 pound weight capacity, so its not extremely high which I find a little disappointing.
-Considering its a medical mobility aid, I would like to see this scooter but in a 500 pound capacity.
+It has a 300-pound weight capacity, so it’s not extremely high which I find a little disappointing.
+Considering its a medical mobility aid, I would like to see this scooter but in a 500-pound capacity.

-However, the 3 wheels are a good idea for helping the people with mobility issues.
+However, the 3 wheels are a good idea for helping people with mobility issues.
 Much more balance and a feeling of being stable.
 There’s also quite a large seat to give those tired an sore bodies a rest from standing.

 Limited Use, But Great For Short Commutes

-Because the ZooMe by Drive Medical has a single 350 watt brushless motor, don’t be expecting this thing to perform like any of the other scooters mentioned on this page.
+Because the ZooMe by Drive Medical has a single 350-watt brushless motor, don’t be expecting this thing to perform like any of the other scooters mentioned on this page.
 It has a top speed of just 15mph for casual cruising around where the body normally wouldn’t be able to take you.

 Along with the reduced speed, it can only go up to 17 miles per charge.
 So the range on this scooter is quite low.
-But in saying this, its a mobility scooter with 3 wheels.
+But in saying this, it’s a mobility scooter with 3 wheels.
 Don’t expect to zoom up and down hills on this thing either, it has just a 10° incline capability.

 While you may be thinking, why is this scooter on the list?.
 Well, because there’s many of us bigger people that need a helping hand with mobility.
-Not a permanent fix either, just something fun yet safe for the heavier person to get from A to B. Its also a cheaper option when comparing it to a full blown mobility scooter.
+Not a permanent fix either, just something fun yet safe for the heavier person to get from A to B. Its also a cheaper option when comparing it to a full-blown mobility scooter.

-Now that we have gone over some of the best options for the heavy adult rider, its time for you to compare a more budget friendly 320 pound capacity electric scooter.
+Now that we have gone over some of the best options for the heavy adult rider, its time for you to compare a more budget-friendly 320-pound capacity electric scooter.
 They are like chalk and cheese in terms of performance, but nonetheless, not everyone can afford a $1000+ electric scooter.

 So introducing the Swagtron, one of the better e-scooters for overweight people with a strict budget in mind.
 How much is the Swagtron exactly?.
-Well you can get the latest price on amazon here and compare it to some of the more heavy duty expensive models listed above.
+Well, you can get the latest price on amazon here and compare it to some of the more heavy duty expensive models listed above.

 Decent Weight Capacity, Lower Performance